-Artwork > Current
+Artwork > Sunflowers

 I’m not looking for complete fidelity in the casting process.
 The flowers become something different with the trace of process and material transformation.
-But the flowers are a recognized messenger, accessible to many.
+But the flowers remain a recognized messenger, accessible to many.
 Sculpture has a way of using it’s physicality to talk about things that aren’t physical at all.
 My hope is to elicit a felt response in the viewer that confronts the resilience of the natural world with the sentimentality that we bring to it.

 Sunflower